tbarker/cleanroom/README.md

 cleanroom
 =========

-Bootstrap shell script for a hygienic sysadmin environment
+Bootstrap shell script for a hygienic sysadmin environment.

+See my blog for the <a href="https://thomasbarker.com/13/07/cleanroom-techniques-office-geeks">reasoning behind it</a>.

 Cleanroom initialises a portable minimal XFCE4 desktop with remote administration and editing tools.
 Specifically :-